 Is online gambling legal in Massachusetts?

-Yes, online daily fantasy sports and horse betting are legal in Massachusetts.
-Unfortunately, online casinos and sportsbooks are not currently legal.
-If you see these forms of online gambling advertised online, they will be illegal offshore sites.
-Thankfully, sports betting has a high chance of becoming legal soon.
+Yes, online sports betting, daily fantasy sports (DFS), and horse betting are legal in Massachusetts.
+Unfortunately, online casinos are not currently legal.

 No, illegal offshore sites are unsafe.
 These sites are not licensed or regulated by the Massachusetts Gaming Commission.
 This means they do not have to follow the state’s gambling laws, which exist to protect players.